 NOTE: Traditionally, the Directors are paid commission each year after the Financial Statements are approved by the Members at the Annual General Meeting of the Company.
 A sum of Rs.
-40.94 lakhs has been provided as commission to Non-Executive Directors for the year 2019-20.
+40.94 lakhs has been paid as commission to Non Executive Directors in FY 2020-21, pertaining to FY 2019-20.